fridadwi/promo-card-instagram-filter-tutorial/README.md

 ![start project](tutorial_images/00_start.gif)

-Open **Spark AR Studio**, the initial appearance of **Spark AR Studio** is a list of templates provided, and there are several tutorials that you can try yourself later.
+Open **Spark AR Studio**

+On the **Spark AR Studio** home screen, a variety of templates and tutorials are displayed.
+(Psstt.. these templates and tutorials are great resources for learning, don't forget to check them out).

 ![homepage](tutorial_images/01_homepage.PNG)